LMBTough/FVW/README.md

 # FVW
 Implementation of [FVW: Finding Valuable Weight on Deep Neural Network for Model Pruning]

+## Attention
+Please download the weights file from [here](https://drive.google.com/file/d/1UXGUXzU83i69bJRyioAuuEUDQ0STAsgq/view?usp=share_link) and extract it to the `masks/weights` folder.
+The weights file contains the weights of the model before pruning.

 ## Setup
 Run `pip install -r requirements.txt` to install the dependencies.